Parenting is a tough gig.

-Many of the older Mothers I have spoken with deeply regret not understanding who their kids really were and imposing their own goals on their kids.
-I am convinced that the number one responsibility of a Mother is to assist her child in knowing and understanding him or herself.
-Kids need to be aware of their strengths as well as their weaknesses.
-It is not a Mother’s job to decide what a child should do and then guide them toward her goals for their lives, but rather to observe her kids and help them to dream dreams and form goals based on their own unique talents and abilities.
+Many of the older Mothers I have spoken with deeply regret not understanding who their kids really were.
+Many admitted to imposing their own goals on their kids rather than letting them figure out what God was calling them to do.
+I am convinced that the number one responsibility of a parent is to help their child to know and understand him or herself.
+Kids need to leave our homes with a deep awareness of their strengths and weaknesses, character quirks and tendencies towards sin.
+It is not a parent’s job to decide what a child should do and then guide them toward her goals for their lives, but rather to observe her kids and help them to dream dreams and form goals based on their own unique talents and abilities.

 Thinking bad behaviors are cute-

-Intense competitiveness, smart mouthing, nitpickiness, precociousness with the opposite sex, melodrama and enhancing the truth can be oddly charming on adorable little children.
-Those same actions become less charming and even offensive when you’re dealing with an older kid or an adult.
-The next time your little cutie gets cozy with the boy or girl next door, saunters out in a skimpy ensemble, demands they win for the hundredth time, tells you a whopper of a tale, or says something saucy, try and imagine what that behavior might look like on a fourteen-year-old.
-Any seasoned Mom will tell you that it’s easier to break a habit in a child than in a teenager
+This has been a reoccurring theme among moms.
+For whatever reason, things like intense competitiveness, smart mouthing, nitpickiness, precociousness with the opposite sex, melodrama and enhancing the truth can be oddly charming on adorable little children.
+Those same actions become less charming and even offensive when you’re dealing with an older child or a young adult.
+The next time your little cutie gets flirty with the boy or girl next door, saunters out in a skimpy ensemble, demands they win for the hundredth time, tells you a whopper of a tale, or says something saucy, try and imagine what that behavior might look like on a fourteen-year-old.
+Any seasoned parent will tell you that it’s much easier to break an ugly habit in a child than in a teenager

 Disregarding the spiritual-